dsfellows/dsfellows/week_7_agenda.md

 + Try uploading data to Mapbox
 + When you get error messages, what's causing them?

-had to clean the historical markers data set a little to get it to work as a dataset: latitude was misspelled as "lattitude," coordinates for two rows were blank. have everyone troubleshoot this

-in the historical resources dataset, labels for latitude and longitude coordinates are reversed ;-;

-it doesn't like null values in the ML data set

-LINK TO ZIP FILE

 ## Using Mapbox

 Try uploading your data and creating a visualization in [Mapbox](https://www.mapbox.com/).
 You'll need to create a free account first.

 Basic workflow:
 + Upload a dataset (can be CSV or GeoJSON)
-+ Edit your dataset
 + Export to tileset (which prepares your dataset to be used in a visualization)
 + Create a style and add tilesets to it.
 This is what will generate an actual map whose formatting you can change.
 + To work with a subset of the data rather than the full set, click on the layer you want to edit, click Select data, and add a filter.
 "All of the filters" will display only the categories you indicate in the filter; "None of the filters" will hide the categories you choose.